carwynteifion/Milestone-Project-1-UCFD/README.md

 - Footer labels and inputs are now grouped in Bootstrap `form-group` classes to prevent labels and inputs folding underneath each other one at a time.

+- White space removed at bottom of contact and courses pages with Bootstrap flex classes.

 ## Deployment

 ### GitHub Pages